CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 Base 10 feet of moving.
 Each point in STR gains 10 feet.
 Each point in Lift gains 5 feet.
 For each size category the opponent is smaller than you, double the move distance.
 For each size category the opponent is larger than you, half the distance.
 Narrator's discretion to change this distance (i.e. humanoid sized creature weighs as much as a Large category creature as it is made of pure metal/stone).

+If your character is required to move during the move, you can not exceed your normal amount of movement for that round.

 ### Shove

 Shove an enemy in a desired direction.
 Base 5 feet of shoving.
 Each point in STR gains 5 feet.
 Each point in Lift gains 2.5 feet.
 For each size category the opponent is smaller than you, double the distance of the shove.
 For each size category the opponent is larger than you, half the distance.
 Narrator's discretion to change this distance (i.e. humanoid sized creature weighs as much as a Large category creature as it is made of pure metal/stone).